 Quality is paramount – Quality assurance can only be delivered by thorough process and product testing.
-Testing takes time and effort and adds costs to projects, but is something we absolutely recommend to clients and something we at Lightflows build into our product development cycle.
+Testing takes time and effort and adds costs to projects, but is something we absolutely recommend to clients and something we at Lightflows build into our product and software development cycle.

 For a complex or business-critical web application the benefits of building an automated acceptance test suite are considerable.